h12w/teff/README.md

     ref_id          ::= '^' char_visible+
     referenced_node ::= ref_id (indent node unindent)

-A cyclic reference id is a unique ID within an TFF file.
+A cyclic reference id is a unique ID within a TFF file.
 It should be defined only once but can be referenced multiple times by the reference ID alone.

 TFF can (optionally) represent type by using typed nodes.